VLOGroup/quartic_bspline_extension/README.md

 ## Features

-- CUDA kernels for forward and backward step
+- CUDA and CPU kernels for forward and backward step
 - Custom autograd functions based on these kernels to compute in particular the gradients of the potential w.r.t. to input and parameters.
 - Feature-wise implementation: